ices-eg/wg_MGWG/model-complexity/README.md

 ***
 ## Task List
 - [x] Schedule first meeting: 29 October 2019
-- [ ] Simulate test data set with Gadget, post on Git site
+- [ ] Simulate test data set with Gadget, post on Git site | Daniel Howell | date
-- [ ] Convert GADGET output into format for each EM
+- [ ] Convert GADGET output into format for each EM | Daniel Howell?
+Dan Hennen?
+Liz Brooks?
 - [ ] Test each EM with test data (make sure we can recover 'truth' before commencing with many data sets and different complexity levels)
 - [ ] Develop code to compare EM output with OM truth
 - [ ] Simulate full suite of data sets (need to discuss best way to manage sharing of these data sets);